 But with the right legal counsel, you can make idea theft look risky enough to be not worthwhile.

-Written by attorney Robert Lee, almost 2 years ago.
+Written by attorney Robert Lee, about 2 years ago.

 This is a basic rendition of the civil theft statute and how one may go about recovering